hakangndz/chair-shop/README.md

 It is a Portuguese chair shop place.
-The mechanics are not implemented yet.
+JS code is not implemented yet.